Status and power at meetings

 “…it is up to all of us to keep working on new structures and systems.
 This is perhaps the only great work to be done for the next few decades.
 We have the science and technology to address most of the world’s problems.
 What we lack are structures that enable transparency and action on behalf of humankind, and not the vested interests of the rich and powerful.”

 This isn’t easy work.
-When consulting, one of my biggest meeting design challenges is to get boss buy-in.
-Typically middle management are enthusiastic and onboard.
+When consulting, one of my biggest meeting design challenges is to get the boss’s buy-in.
+Typically middle management is enthusiastic and onboard.
 But the most senior decision-maker will occasionally override everyone else in the organization.
-They make a poor design decision based on obsolete ideas about how people learn and a lack of understanding of how good meeting design can transform communities.
+They make poor design decisions based on obsolete ideas about how people learn and a lack of understanding of how good meeting design can transform communities.

-The network era is here.
-Its effect on power relationships isn’t going away.
-To improve the relevance and effectiveness of social structures, organizations, and meetings, it’s crucial for leaders to understand and accept the potential and value of decentralized influence.
+The network era is here, and its effect on power relationships isn’t going away.
+To improve the relevance and effectiveness of social structures, organizations, and meetings, leaders must understand and accept the potential and value of decentralized influence.

 Image attribution: Flickr user thomwoo